lcrilly/nginx-xml-json/README.md

 Transforming XML responses (GET-only)
 -------------------------------------
 For XML services that offer a read-only (`GET`) interface, i.e. clients don't send request bodies, we can use [`js_body_filter`](http://nginx.org/en/docs/http/ngx_http_js_module.html#js_body_filter) to examine and modify the responses.
-The function is called for every buffer (part of the response) and so to perform full transformatin of the response we must wait until we receive the last byte, indicated with `flags.last`.
+The function is called for every buffer (part of the response) and so to perform full transformation of the response we must wait until we receive the last byte, indicated with `flags.last`.
 At this point we can use `r.sendBuffer()` to send whatever we like to the client.

 `js_body_filter` can be used inside a `proxy_pass` location and so requires minimal config changes.